MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-app-design-considerations.md

 ### Scalability checklist

 **Ascertain scaling thresholds.** To handle the various dependencies in your app, determine the extent to which app components in different clouds can scale independently of each other, while still meeting the requirements to run the app.
-Hybrid app often need to scale particular areas in the app to handle a feature as it interacts and affects the rest of the app.
-For example, exceeding a number of front-end instances may require scaling the back-end.
+Hybrid apps often need to scale particular areas in the app to handle a feature as it interacts and affects the rest of the app.
+For example, exceeding a number of front-end instances may require scaling the back end.

 **Define scale schedules.** Most apps have busy periods, so you need to aggregate their peak times into schedules to coordinate optimal scaling.